GT3CH1/SQLSprinkler/README.md

 -   A stable internet connection

 ### ADDITIONAL INFORMATION
-* There can only be one system running at a time.
+* There can only be one zone running at a time.
-* As of now, all systems configured to automatically shut off if turned on from the web page after their respective run time has elapsed
+* As of now, all zones are configured to automatically shut off if turned on from the web page after their respective run time has elapsed.
-* This system relies on relays to control the sprinkler system (one relay per system)
+* This system relies on relays to control the sprinkler system (one relay per zone)
     * General knowledge of how to wire an electrical system is required.
         * Please be careful while handling electricity.
 I am not responsible for anything.